Soojin-C/scribes/README.md

 # Scribbl+ by write_illegibly
 Soojin Choi(PM), Emily Lee, Kevin Lin, Angela Tom
 ## Project Overview
+Scribbl+ is a multiplayer drawing game.
+For each round, users would be able to guess the word being drawn or draw one of the three words given to them.

 ## Necessary Packages
+flask_socketio

 ## Launch Instructions
 ### Run on localhost